 KWEA firmly believes that certification is necessary to ensure the protection of public health and the environment as it motivates employees to expand their knowledge and skills and thereby increases their competency in their respective disciplines.
 The benefit to the employee is that certification is a mechanism to demonstrate professionalism and competency, which brings with it the potential to open doors to advancement, higher wages, and greater recognition.
 The benefit to the employer is a more motivated, educated, and competent employee capable of making better workplace decisions.

 Since the certification program began in 1990, it has been adopted by most of the large Kansas municipalities and has grown to more than 550 active certificate holders.

-The program is administered through the Kansas Water Environment Association.
-Currently the program provides for four certification levels in the following disciplines: Collection Systems, Distribution Systems, Water and Wastewater Laboratory Analysis, & Industrial Pretreatment (Biological & Physical Plants).
-Three levels of certification are offered in Plant Maintenance and two levels of certification are offered in Biosolids Management.
+The program is administered through KWEA.
+Currently, the program provides certification levels in the following disciplines: Collection Systems, Distribution Systems, Water and Wastewater Laboratory Analysis, Industrial Pretreatment (Biological & Physical Plants), and Residuals Management.

 KWEA is a member of the Association of Boards of Certification (ABC) and maintains reciprocity with the ABC.
 In almost all cases, we honor certificates issued by states whose examinations are also reciprocal with ABC.
 If you have a certificate from an ABC-certified state, you can probably obtain a KWEA certificate.
 For states not reciprocating with ABC, reciprocity will not be awarded.